-Those that are social phobic have an intense fear of embarrassment.
-They are extremely uncomfortable around others, and often struggle to make friends or be in environments where they need to speak.
+Those who are social phobic have an intense fear of embarrassment.
+They are extremely uncomfortable around others, and often struggle to make friends or be in environments where they have to speak.
 They often see negative emotions in others even when they're not there, and will actively avoid any situation where they may be expected to speak.

-Diagnosis is usually at the therapist's discretion, but in some cases social phobia and shyness can always benefit from some form of treatment.
+Diagnosis is usually at the doctor’s discretion, but in some cases social phobia and shyness can always benefit from some form of treatment.

 What to Do Next?

-If you fit any of the above profiles, the feelings you have been dismissing as paranoia, a weird personality quirk or just the result of a hectic modern life may actually be something more serious.
+If you fit any of the above profiles, the feelings you have been dismissing as a weird personality quirk or just the result of a hectic modern life may actually be something more serious.
 Consulting with your doctor or therapist will provide you with an official diagnosis.
-You cannot be diagnosed without talking to a psychologist, because there are issues at play that affect diagnoses.
-All diagnoses are based on the DSM-V, the diagnostic manual used by psychologists to determine disorders.
+You cannot be diagnosed without talking to a doctor or psychologist, because there are issues at play that affect diagnoses.
+All diagnoses are based on the DSM-V, the diagnostic manual used to determine disorders.

 Fortunately, all of these disorders are treatable.
 With time and persistence you can retrain your mind to stop causing you undue anxiety and start living your life the way you want to live it.